Melisssssssssa/APCSFinalProj/README.md

 -1/7 Melissa added in the code that will save the image if you push a key<br>
 -1/8 Fanny Fixed code so that if there is no webcam, an image will open up<br>
 -1/8 Melissa started to work on drawing on the picture after the file saves<br> -1/13 Fanny Fixed issue of drawing photo after taking it.
-I also made some adjustments on the size of the program
+Also added three working buttons to the bottom of the page.<br>
-      and some slight asthetic details.
-Also added three working buttons to the bottom of the page.
+-1/14 Fanny Added Mascara and Blush and filters